copych/ESP32_SF2_Sampler_Synthesizer/README.md

 ##  About This Fork

 This fork builds upon the original project by **Evgeny Aslovskiy (Copych)**, adding **USB MIDI host functionality** that allows the ESP32-S3 to interface directly with USB MIDI devices.
 MIDI input mode can be changed in config file.
+ESP32-P4 is not tested.

 ##  Enabling USB MIDI Host on ESP32-S3
 1. **Hardware setup** – Solder the **USB-OTG host pad** on your ESP32-S3 board.